What is Winter Maintenance?

 Our gritting vehicles and crews

-For the first time this year the city is employing a full time night shift to carry out gritting work as well as employing a number of drivers who are volunteers to carry out gritting work in addition to their normal day job.
-These volunteers work for the city council’s highways, ground and cleansing sections and are all trained LGV drivers with specialist skills associated with the Winter Maintenance Task
+We employee a full time night shift to carry out gritting work as well as employing a number of drivers (who are volunteers) to carry out gritting work in addition to their normal day job.
+These volunteers work for the city council’s highways, ground and cleansing sections and are all trained LGV drivers with specialist skills associated with winter maintenance tasks.

-Grit salt is stocked at designated areas throughout the city which give a level of resilience that, is enough for the council Gritters to turn out 120 times in frost conditions and 30 times in snow conditions during the season.
-Should conditions mean that additional callouts were required then the city council has arrangements with salt mines to obtain additional stock.
+Grit salt is stocked at designated areas throughout the city which give a level of resilience that, is enough for the council gritters to turn out 120 times in frost conditions and 30 times in snow conditions during the season.
+Should conditions mean that additional callouts are required then the city council has arrangements with salt mines to obtain additional stock.

 Salt/grit spread rates